TracerBench/tracerbench/README.md

 The variance measures how much the data is scattered about their mean.
 The variance is equal to the standard deviation squared.

 ![Understanding-Standard-Deviation-and-Variance](https://github.com/TracerBench/tracerbench/blob/master/docs/std-deviation.png)

+### Confidence Interval

+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the value of an unknown population parameter.
+Since they are random it's unlikely that two samples from a population will yield identical confidence intervals.
+However, if the sampling is repeated many times, a certain percentage of the confidence intervals would contain the unknown population parameter.

 ### Power